Last Updated February 4, 2025.

 The Federal Government, using its housing agency, has announced a ban on home purchases by non-Canadians effective January 1, 2023.
 There are some exceptions for those with temporary work permits, refugee claimants, and international students.

-The two-year ban was implemented to allow the government to study whether it reduces the property market's levels of speculation and commoditization.
+The four-year ban was implemented to allow the government to study whether it reduces the property market's levels of speculation and commoditization.

 Overall, the government unwound many programs supporting home values through the pandemic and subsequently implemented restrictions on foreign investment.
 Compared to a year ago, there is significantly less support from the government to maintain home values.